Ruin0x11/OpenNefia/docs/ARCHITECTURE.md

 ### Testing

 Tests are run by the `test` command found under `src/tools/cli`.
 The base engine tests are found under `src/test` and comprise parts of the public API.
 It is also possible for mods to add their own tests by putting them under a top-level `test/` folder.
-To accommodate differing mod dependencies, for each mod-provided test suite that gets run, the engine will reset all of its global state back to a clean start and rerun the mod loading process if necessary.
+To accommodate differing mod dependencies, for each mod-provided test suite that gets run, the engine will reset all of its global state back to a clean slate and rerun the mod loading process if necessary.